c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups/optimum.md

 msf > use exploit/windows/http/rejetto_hfs_exec
 ```

-Setting the RHOST to the IP address of the Optimum.
+Setting the RHOST to the IP address of the Optimum and running the exploit.

 ```
 msf exploit(rejetto_hfs_exec) > show options